Hottest News on Social Media

 The Social Media Revolution

 Social media may have begun with a strong preference toward the social aspect, but the other half of its namesake has shown to be prevalent in more recent times.
-Many used to see the various sites, applications and services of social media as toys, but its pervasive presence in the events ongoing in Iran at this very moment seem… Read more
+Many used to see the various sites, applications and services of social media as toys, but its pervasive presence in the events ongoing in Iran at this very moment seem to… Read more

 3 comments